KaladinX/github-glossary-hover/README.md

 2. Click the gear/settings icon
 3. Enable permissions for "Access your data for github.com"
 4. Refresh any open GitHub pages

+## Known Limitations
+- The floating panel currently displays in light mode only, regardless of browser theme settings
+- Future updates may include dark mode support

 ## Development
 This extension is built using vanilla JavaScript and CSS.